Miss-ikky/Mywiki/EJPT/Host & Network Penetration Testing/3. The Metasploit framework (MSF)/Information Gathering & Enumeration.md

 	2) Directory Brute force (objective: finding hidden directories that cannot be accessed good way to find out what is hosted on the webserver)
 		- use dir_scanner
 			- you can use *curl* to analyze content

-We can also do file bruteforcing which is the opposite to directory bruteforcing because instead of performing a bruteforce to find directories we perform a bruteforce to find files
+We can also do file bruteforcing which is the opposite to directory bruteforcing because instead of performing a bruteforce to find directories we perform a bruteforce to find files.
+- use aux/scanner/http/files_dir

+2) Bruteforce
+	- Use module: http_login
+		- we need to setup AUTH_URI --> the directory that has the authentication enabled (the security directory) /path/
+		- only use the default username and password list
+		- if you get no results use following wordlist:
+			- user_file  /usr/share/metasploit-framework/data/wordlists/namelists.txt
+			  Pass_file /usr/share/metasploit-framework/data/wordlists/unix_passwords.txt
+			  verbose: false
+		- use module: apache_userdir_enum to find users if the bruteforce is taking to long and no results
+			- change wordlist: common_users.txt
+			- use the usernames for the bruteforce:
+				- use http_login
+					- options
+					- use default passwordlist or change the password file to different one
+					- create your own userfile
+						- echo "username" > user.txt   (file is stored under root directory)
+						- set user_file /root/user.txt